 -

-One lumbar pillow with pattern that includes your accent color
+One lumbar pillow that carries the accent color

 When pattern helps, and when it hurts